Robotics-Club-IIT-BHU/ROS-Specialization-22/week3/Subpart-2/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/6259829/62143462-50436500-b2f0-11e9-9812-6d105f8476bf.png"/></p><br><br>
 </details>

 - If your implementation was correct, then on giving husky a goal using Rviz, it should reach it successfully.
+The better the tuning, the smoother the movement.

 ## Submission instructions
 Give the husky a goal point within the map and record a video of husky reaching the goal. (upto whatever best you could achieve, partially working allowed)